 In addition, we have granted performance share awards which settle in cash and shares.
 These awards have vesting criteria based on a market condition (relative total shareholder return) and an internal performance condition (earnings per share growth).
 We utilize a Monte Carlo simulation model to value the market condition and our stock price on the date of grant to value the internal performance condition.
 We bifurcate the liability and equity portion of the awards (amounts expected to settle in cash and shares, respectively) and recognize expense ratably over the vesting period of three years.
 We estimate that the performance measures will be met and shares will vest at target until the year of settlement (third year of cliff vesting).
-For the year ended October 31, 2017, we expect 50,676 shares to vest, of which 25,338 will be settled in shares and 25,338 will be settled in cash.
+For the year ended October 31, 2018, we do not expect any shares to vest.